-- 1. The salaries and benefits are included in costs of sales, administrative expenses and exploration and evaluation properties. - 2.
-The bonuses are included in cost of sales.
+- 1.The salaries and benefits are included in costs of sales, administrative expenses and exploration and evaluation properties. - 2.
+The bonuses are included in cost of sales or administrative costs. - 3.
+The options are included in administrative expenses as share-based compensation expense.

-At June 30, 2013, trade and other accounts payable includes \$53 (December 31, 2012 - \$203) owing to a director and/or officer and/or companies controlled by the directors.
+At September 30, 2013, trade and other accounts payable includes \$42 (December 31, 2012 - \$203) owing to a director and/or officer and/or companies controlled by the directors.